Are your DVDs or Blu-Rays region locked?

 What is a "Video collection"?

 A video collection is a group of videos that can be watched online or downloaded.
 Ordering a video collection works the same as if your ordered each video separately, but at a discounted price.

-On-demand DVDs are DVD-Rs that are made when you place your order.
+On-demand DVDs and Blu-Rays are DVD-Rs or BD-Rs that are made when you place your order.
 That is, there is no stock kept.
-It usually takes no more than 48 hours for an on-demand DVD to ship.
+It usually takes no more than 48 hours for an on-demand DVD or Blu-Ray to ship.
+Products for which there is a stock kept will ship at once.
 The production and shipping status of your order can be tracked by signing-in to your account and clicking "My videos" in the sidebar.